 Vertical gardens are the future of gardening.
 It’s a trend that has been gaining popularity in recent years, and with good reason.
-Many people are looking for sustainable ways to garden, and vertical gardening is an excellent option; it not only produces more plants than ground gardens, but it also saves space and time!
+Many people are looking for sustainable ways to garden, and Vertical gardening is a great option-it not only produces more plants than ground gardens, but it also saves space and time!

 Vertical gardening is relatively simple: all you do is plant vertically instead of horizontally.
-This can be done using containers or towers that provide vertical growing spaces from floor to ceiling or by producing directly into walls through holes created specifically for this purpose.
-The most common plants grown in vertical gardens are herbs such as chives, cilantro, parsley and basil, which need less soil depth than other vegetables like tomatoes, peppers and eggplant.
+This can be done by using containers or towers that provide vertical growing spaces from floor to ceiling, or by planting directly into walls through holes created specifically for this purpose.
+The most common types of plants grown in vertical gardens are herbs such as chives, cilantro, parsley, and basil which need less soil depth than other vegetables like tomatoes, peppers, and eggplant.

 Advantages of Vertical Gardens

 - They use less water because there isn’t as much evaporation that occurs when compared to ground gardens.